suprnova74/FactoCord-2.0/README.md

 If you are unable to solve the issue yourself, please post an issue containing the error.log and I will review and attempt to solve what the problem is.

+# Update-Log

+Added rudimentary translator function.
+It will take any translation from Smoogle bot sent to the server's channel and send it to in-game.
+In-game requests for translations are currently not possible via this method.

 # Screenshots